playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-derived-values/index.md

 However, what if we could instead simplify this idea to a single step:

-1. Run a function over a value, and live update as it changes.
+1. Run a function over a value and live update as it changes.

 This may remind you of a similar pattern we've used already for [live updated text](/posts/ffg-fundamentals-intro-to-components#reactivity) and [attribute binding](/posts/intro-to-components#Attribute-Binding).